How to Create a Marketing Budget

 A marketing budget template should include all of the following pieces:

-- Allocated spend and actual cost.
+Allocated spend and actual cost.
 Report on what is actually spent compared to what was allocated.
-This allows marketers to understand how their campaigns are pacing and to re-allocate unused funds into different marketing channels.
-Keeping track of advertising costs based on specific marketing strategies as line items is essential for reporting high-level data to prove the ROI of campaigns and adjust for future campaigns.
+This allows marketers to understand how their campaigns are pacing and to reallocate unused funds into different marketing channels.
+Keeping track of advertising costs based on specific marketing strategies is essential.
+Reporting high-level data to prove the ROI of campaigns and adjust for future campaigns.